JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_06/develop.md

 ERROR: Some tests did not pass: 12 passed, 0 failed, 3 errored, 0 broken.
 ```

 Not all tests passed.
-The reason is that the variable `x5` is a vector and not a matrix.
+The reason is that the variable `x5` is a vector.
 From the list of all methods defined for the `image` function, we see that there is no method for a vector.

 ```julia
 julia> methods(image)